ReScience/ReScience-submission/article/Larisch-2019.md

 $$ \frac{dw}{dt} = LTP - LTD$$ {#eq:STDP}

-All parameters of the neuron model and the basis set of parameters for the learning rule are taken from the original publication.
+All parameters of the neuron model and the basis set of parameters for the learning rule are taken from the original publication [@Clopath2010].
 Some parameters of the learning rule differ from experiment to experiment, in particular the reference value of the homeostatic mechanism ($u_{ref}^2$), the learning rates for the LTP and LTD terms ($A_{LTP}$ and $A_{LTD}$), $\theta_{-}$ and the maximum weight value ($w_{max}$).
 A table with the different parameters for each task is presented in Table @tbl:table_VH and Table @tbl:table_FH.